ceejimus/learning-wasmcloud/README.md

 - Deploying and invoking a custom actor/provider pair using custom contracts
   - this was the main gap that motivated this
+- Call provider from actor using custom contract
+  - this was partially/mostly covered but lacked complete example
-- Start complete dev setup - wasmcloud host, local registry (solved)
+- Start complete dev setup - wasmcloud host, local registry
-- Installing jq dependency used in template makefiles and other examples
   - Using docker for local registry
-- Iteratively update actors and providers from command line (solved)
+- Iteratively update actors and providers from command line
   - Custom workflow involving clearing the wasmcloud host's OCI cache
-- Call provider from actor using custom contract
-  - this was partially/mostly covered but lacked complete example
+  - WADM would likely make this easier, but that's a wholenother ballgame
+- Installing jq dependency used in template makefiles and other examples

 ## Small things that helped me that may help new developers:

-- Capture local host ID (solved)
+- Capturing local host ID using wash
-- Capture (cold) actor IDs (solved)
+- Extracting actor IDs fromn signed wasm module
-- Start actors and providers using wash (solved)
+- Start actors and providers using wash
+  - knowing that starting these resources is not idempotent via wash
+  - knowing that wasmCloud caches it's registry

 ## Things I had to read the reference for: